-Psychosexual Update: An update to a psychosexual evaluation that was completed within the previous 12 months when new behaviors or offenses have occurred requiring a reassessment of needs.
+Psycho-Sexual Update: An update to a psycho-sexual evaluation that was completed within the previous 12 months when new behaviors or offenses have occurred requiring a reassessment of needs.
 The update includes a review of records, clinical interview with the youth and family, and completion of any indicated testing.
 The updated evaluation is billable by the hour only for direct contact/ service, generally two to three hours.
 The final written report must include the report date, interview dates, and an evaluative summary of the administered tests, data reviewed, collateral contacts, clinical evaluation, answers to referral questions, updated risk considerations, and youth-specific recommendations for treatment.
 A feedback session must occur with the youth, caregiver and/or referring PO.
 The psycho-sexual update must be completed by a CSOTP.

 Polygraph: A polygraph examination may be utilized for youth over 18 in conjunction with a psycho-sexual evaluation or ongoing youth with sexualized behaviors (YSB) treatment, at the request of the CSOTP.
-Services must align with the Association for the Treatment of Sexual Abusers (ATSA) guidelines and/or DJJ's Relapse Prevention Safety Planning Guide.
+Services must align with the Association for the Treatment of Sexual Abusers (ATSA) guidelines, DJJ's Relapse Prevention Safety Planning Guide, and/or EBA's polygraph position statement.
 Service is billed as a flat fee.